dkwok94/AdventureUs/README.md

 <img src="https://raw.githubusercontent.com/dkwok94/AdventureUs_v1/master/app/static/icons/logo2.png" height="105" width="95">

 # AdventureUs
+Application can be accessed here: https://adventureusapp-v1.herokuapp.com/

 ## Application
 The goal of AdventureUs is to provide users with a solution to easily finding groups of people to travel with.
 It is a social network of sorts for travelers who are looking to make new friends.
+This is an MVP written in 2 weeks for the trip creation, group joining, and notification sending/approval functionalities.
+Thus, it is far from finished and I plan to add more functionality to it in the future.
+Thus, the HOME dashboard page, the FRIENDS features, and the search functionality on the trip tabs do not work yet.
+They will be updated at a later time!

 ## Installation
 1. Clone the repository from GitHub